SciCompMod/memilio/pycode/memilio-surrogatemodel/README.md

 pip install -e .[dev]
 ```

-Since we are running simulations to generate the data, the MEmilio `simulation <https://github.com/DLR-SC/memilio/blob/main/pycode/memilio-simulation/setup.py>`_ package also needs to be installed.
+Since we are running simulations to generate the data, the MEmilio `memilio-simulation` package (https://github.com/DLR-SC/memilio/tree/main/pycode/memilio-simulation) also needs to be installed.
 ## Usage
 The package currently provides the following modules:

 - `models`: models for different specific tasks
    Currently we have the following models:
-   - `ode_secir_simple`: a very simplified model with only one population and one age group.
+   - `ode_secir_simple`: A simple model allowing for asymptomatic as well as symptomatic infection not stratified by age groups.

      Each model folder contains the following files:
-     - `data_generation`: data is generated from memilio secir simulation.
+     - `data_generation`: data generated from expert model simulation.
      - `model`: training and evaluation of the model.
-     - `different_networks`: multiple network architectures are saved in this file.
+     - `network_architectures`: multiple network architectures are saved in this file.

 - `tests`: this file contains all tests